SebastienDeriaz/Syndesi/README.md

 - RF module (produce I and Q modulation)
 - DAC / ADC
 - State space regulation card
+- GPIB interface board (to replace the costly USB-GPIB interfaces)

 They all have a unique ID that provides :